ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_loops.rst

       register: echo
       changed_when: echo.stdout != "one"

+.. versionadded:: 2.21

+You can also use register projections to access task results without registering a variable, or to register multiple variables at once.
+See :ref:`registered_variables` for details.

-When registering multiple variables, the result of the current item during iteration is also accessible in the ``result`` property of the implicit variable ``_task``.
-This allows for accessing loop item results without first registering a variable.
+The result of the current item during iteration is also accessible in the ``result`` property of the implicit variable ``_task``.
+This allows for accessing loop item results without registering a variable.

 .. code-block:: yaml+jinja